joeychuavertex/cursor-hackathon/README.md

 - **Personality**: Tech entrepreneur with cybersecurity background
 - **3D Features**: Green-themed avatar with analytical, protective expressions

+## 🤖 Judge API Integration

+The application features a sophisticated judge API integration that provides realistic, personality-driven responses to business pitches:

+### Features
+- **Real-time Responses**: Judges respond immediately to your business proposal
+- **Conversation History**: Maintains context throughout the entire session
+- **Personality-driven**: Each judge responds according to their unique personality and expertise
+- **Live Transcription**: All responses appear in the real-time transcription panel
+- **Voice Synthesis**: Judge responses are spoken aloud using HeyGen avatars

+### How It Works
+1. **Pitch Submission**: When you complete your presentation, the text is sent to the judge API
+2. **AI Processing**: The backend uses OpenAI GPT-4 with judge-specific prompts to generate responses
+3. **Live Display**: Responses appear in the transcription panel with loading indicators
+4. **Voice Output**: The judge's response is spoken through the HeyGen avatar

+### API Endpoints
+- `POST /api/judges/chat` - Send message to judge and get response
+- `POST /backend/judges/generate` - Backend endpoint for AI processing

+### Configuration
+The judge personalities are defined in `backend/placeholder/personas.json` and can be customized to add new judges or modify existing ones.

 ## 🔧 Customization

 ### Adding New Judges
 1. Add judge configuration in `lib/config.ts`
 2. Define micro expressions and scoring criteria
 3. Add voice ID for ElevenLabs synthesis
+4. Add personality data in `backend/placeholder/personas.json`

 ### Modifying Scoring Criteria
 Edit the `scoringCriteria` object in judge configurations to adjust how each judge evaluates pitches.